 Mr. Rothenberg has lectured and spoken extensively on business, litigation and sports law matters across the country.
 In addition to serving as an instructor at the University of Southern California Industry Studies Program and at Whittier Law School, he has spoken before numerous bar associations and schools, including Brown University, Notre Dame University, Pepperdine University, Santa Clara University, UCLA, University of Michigan, University of San Diego, USC, and Yale Law School.
 Among many honors accorded Mr. Rothenberg, the MLS Championship Trophy was named the Alan I. Rothenberg Cup and he has been a recipient of FIFA’s Order of Merit and the United States Olympic Committee Foundation’s George Steinbrenner Award for Lifetime Distinguished Service to the Olympic Movement and is a member of the U.S. Soccer Hall of Fame.
 The Los Angeles County Bar Moot Court winner receives the “Alan I. Rothenberg Best Litigator Award”.

 In 1963, Mr. Rothenberg received a J.D. with distinction from the University of Michigan, where he served as assistant editor of the Michigan Law Review, was semi-finalist in the Campbell Competition, and received the Clarence M. Burton Scholarship Award for superior scholarship, all while working to support himself.
 While at the University of Michigan, he was inducted into both the Order of the Coif and a Member of Barristers Society.
 He received a B.A. in History from the same institution in 1960.

-Mr. Rothenberg and his wife of 51 years, Georgina, have three sons and four grandchildren and reside in the Los Angeles area.
+Mr. Rothenberg and his wife, Georgina, have three sons and four grandchildren and reside in the Los Angeles area.